The Daily Heller: The Cockroach Writer Turns 140 Metamorphic Years

-I took this opportunity to ask Tel Aviv based Ezer, what underpinning does Kafka have on his life and how his approach to the subject came together in such a dynamic manner.
+I took this opportunity to ask Tel Aviv based Ezer what underpinning Kafka has on his life and how his approach to the subject came together in such a dynamic manner.

 What is the trigger that inspired you to create an entire set of books by Kafka’s character Gregor Samsa?